 You'll need wooden skewers a couple of inches longer than your drinking glasses are tall.
 Download and print umbrella designs onto plain white paper.
 Cut out with scissors, then cut along the dotted line on each.
 Create a cone by slightly overlapping edges; secure using a glue stick or tape underneath.
 Poke a skewer through the underside of the cone's point.

-too little understood, And we do not sing their praises as often as we should,
+Fathers are wonderful people, too little understood, And we do not sing their praises as often as we should,

 For Father struggles daily to live up to his image As protector and provider and hero of the scrimmage,